d3phys/assert-book/src/control-flow.md

 # Control Flow
-The most common constructs that let you control the flow of execution of Rust code are `if` expressions and `while` loop.
+The most common constructs that let you control the flow of execution of Assert code are `if` expressions and `while` loop.

 ## `if` Expression
 An `if` expression allows you to branch your code depending on conditions.